 The VictimFocus report began new conversations about sexual consent and entitlement in the UK.

 This debate shines a light on an area of consent less considered.
-Sexual touching while a person is asleep is an offense in the UK simply because the sleeping person cannot give consent.
+In the UK, sexual touching while someone is asleep is an offense due to lack of consent.

 “It’s a sense of entitlement,” Dr. Taylor said.
 “They’re in a relationship with you.
 You’re asleep.
 They want it.
 So they take it.”

 We know consent seems like a challenge to navigate.
-One study of young people in Ireland revealed 58% did not understand the term, how it could be manifested (verbally or otherwise), and its importance in relationships.
+One study of young people in Ireland revealed that 58% needed help understanding the term, how it could be manifested (verbally or otherwise), and its importance in relationships.
 This is not exactly good news, but we also are not surprised.

 Consider that it’s incredibly common for adolescents to receive much of their information about sex from porn.
 Consent and respect for an intimate partner are two key storylines that are missing in mainstream porn.
 So if teens are turning to porn for their sex education and they don’t find any positive examples of how to navigate consent, it’s not a surprise that young people are unsure how to ask for consent and regularly check in with their partner.

-It is also not a surprise that they may pressure their partner into performing an act they saw in a porn video.
+It’s also not surprising that they may pressure their partner into performing acts they saw in a porn video.

 According to Dr. Taylor’s report, this has happened to 16% of respondents.
-Most people probably don’t think they are sexually entitled or selfish in their intimate encounters, but these attitudes exist in porn and if regularly consumed can alter the brain and lower a person’s values and standards.
+Most people probably don’t consider themselves sexually entitled or selfish in their intimate encounters.
+Still, these attitudes exist in porn and, if regularly consumed, can alter the brain and lower a person’s values and standards.

 Porn isn’t the sole cause, though it isn’t helping

-Porn is a poor excuse for sex and relationship education when consent and valuing your partner are clearly missing from the narrative.
-It is all about taking what you want sexually, when in reality, relationships are about giving and receiving together.
+Porn serves as a poor excuse for sex and relationship education.
+This is especially true when consent and valuing partners are missing from the narrative.
+It is all about taking what you want sexually when, in reality, relationships are about giving and receiving together.

-To be clear, porn is not responsible for all the violence women and girls experience, but if the vast majority of them are experiencing some form of violence, we have to start somewhere.
+To be clear, porn is not solely responsible for all the violence women and girls experience.
+However, if the vast majority are subjected to some form of violence, we must start somewhere.

 We must ask ourselves, is porn helping or hindering our relationships?
 Is it helping or hindering the issue of gender-based sexual violence?
 The research says the latter.